PerforatedAI/PerforatedAI-Examples/otherExamples/visionTransformer/README.md

 # CIFAR 10 example

 This is a basic example that just runs Perforated Backpropagaiton<sup>tm</sup> with the default mnist example from the pytorch repository on the emnist dataset with a vision transformer.
+The improvement is a modest 4%, but still included in the examples for anyone who would like to try ViT on their own datasets.

 ## Setup